sara-nl/clouddocs/access-your-VM.markdown

 ## SSH access

-### From a Linux or MacOS client
+### From a Linux or MacOS  or Window (GitBash) client

-MacOS and Linux come with built-in SSH clients.
+* MacOS and Linux come with built-in SSH clients.
 To use these, open a terminal.
+* Windows users can download and install [git for windows](https://git-for-windows.github.io/).
+Depending on your OS installation, choose between `Git-XXX-32-bit.exe` or `Git-XXX-64-bit.exe`.
+  * For Windows users that want to use Putty, see the instructions for [Putty tools](putty-tools#generate-ssh-key-on-windows-with-puttygen).

 #### Terminal only